Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Introduction

 Overall, the key contributions are: \begin{itemize} \item We propose Expressive Omni (Ex-Omni), enabling unified instruction following and generation across text, speech, and speech-accompanied 3D facial animation.
-To the best of our knowledge, Ex-Omni is among the first open-source OLLM to natively support speech-aligned 3D facial animation generation.
+To the best of our knowledge, Ex-Omni is among the first open-source OLLMs to natively support speech-aligned 3D facial animation generation.

-\item To reduce the difficulty of learning temporally coherent 3D facial animation from LLM semantics.
-Ex-Omni leverages discrete speech units as temporal scaffolding and employs a unified token-as-query gated fusion (TQGF) to regulate how and when semantic information is injected into temporal generation.
+\item To reduce the difficulty of learning temporally coherent 3D facial animation from LLM semantics, Ex-Omni adopts a two-stage design consisting of a blendshape-aware speech unit generator and a Blendshape Decoder.
+It leverages discrete speech units as temporal scaffolding and employs a unified token-as-query gated fusion (TQGF) mechanism to regulate how and when semantic information is injected into temporal generation.

-\item We construct InstructEx, a dataset aims to facilitate augment OLLMs with speech-accompanied 3D facial animation.
-Extensive experiments show that Ex-Omni achieves competitive performance in multiple tasks with limited data.